 MY TAKE ON FRIED DOUGH

-Fried dough, Chinese donut, or elephant ears food - you can call these little disks of deliciousness whatever you want.
+Fried dough, Chinese donut, or elephant ears - you can call these little disks of deliciousness whatever you want.

 Now, I don't know about you, but my favorite thing to do at the fair is get fried dough.
 I mean, did you even go to the fair if you didn't get some fried dough?